 Due to more media awareness, many people became fascinated with sloths and International Sloth Day was created.
 This special day was designed to raise awareness about the sloth life cycle and natural habitat as well as, educate people about this loveable animal.

 The following are stories about our resident sloths:Read More »

 At Diamante Eco Adventure Park we have a large frog exhibit featuring the most sought after frogs in Costa Rica.
 We offer the chance to see poisonous frogs behind glass or walk into our frog exhibit and have a close encounter with beautiful leaf-frogs and much more!
 So what to expect from our Ranarium:Read More »

 November 8, 2017

-If you are planning to travel to Costa Rica to see wildlife, you are in the correct path!
+If you are planning to travel and see Costa Rica wildlife, you’re surely right on the path to the most amazing animal sanctuary Costa Rica – in its entirety – has to offer!
 Each region of the country has an impressive variety of flora and fauna.
 So you can expect to see wildlife no matter where you are.
 Costa Rica currently has 32 national parks, 51 wildlife refuges, 13 forests reserves and 8 biological reserves.
 With these numbers very present within the population, there is a high concern for conservation efforts.

 The biggest threat to wildlife is the rapidly growing human population.
 Also the extraction of flora and fauna from their habitats.
 To counteract the negative impact on wildlife Costa Rica passed the Wildlife Conservation Law.
 In short and easy terms, the law mandates that you do not remove any plant life nor engage with any wild animal by feeding or removing them from their habitat.
 In fact many rescue centers and sanctuaries emerged from the need to rescue and rehabilitate harmed animals that were victims of wildlife trafficking.Read More »